tsygulevsergey-pixel/BinanceBotAssistant/replit.md

 ### Parallel Data Loading Architecture
 - **SymbolLoadCoordinator**: Manages thread-safe coordination for parallel loading and analysis.
+- **FastCatchupLoader** (NEW): Smart restart optimization - detects gaps for existing symbols at startup, performs burst parallel loading (8-12 workers) to catch up within seconds, then hands control to normal loader for new symbols.
+Reduces restart time from 5-6 minutes to 15-20 seconds.
 - **Loader Task**: Loads historical data with retry logic and pushes symbols to a queue.
+Skips symbols already processed by Fast Catchup.
 - **Analyzer Task**: Consumes symbols from the queue for immediate analysis.
 - **Symbol Auto-Update Task**: Automatically updates the symbol list based on 24h volume criteria.
 - **Data Integrity System**: Comprehensive data validation with gap detection, auto-fix capabilities, and Telegram alerts.